 Already, it’s clear that travel’s going to look very different after the pandemic.
 There’s chatter that air travel won’t return to its pre-coronavirus peak over the next few years.
 When they’re ready to venture out, it’s likely that travelers will initially seek staycations, short-haul holidays, road trips, and destinations that offer no crowds and plenty of space.
 But what else might we see, and how far will sustainable travel and environmental impact factor into travel decisions?

-When it comes to sustainable travel, the overarching idea is to reduce our impact on the environment and local communities.
+When it comes to regenerative travel, the overarching idea is to reduce our impact on the environment and local communities.
 But, this manifests in different ways.
-For James Lohan, Founder of Mr and Mrs Smith, a curator of luxury boutique hotels, sustainable travel means booking the right hotels.
+For James Lohan, Founder of Mr and Mrs Smith, a curator of luxury boutique hotels, regenerative travel means booking the right hotels.

 “Being thoughtful about the places you stay and only booking establishments that are proven to be having a positive impact on their community and the environment is a mindful first step,” says Lohan.

-THE DEMAND FOR SUSTAINABLE LUXURY TRAVEL AFTER COVID-19
+THE DEMAND FOR REGENERATIVE LUXURY TRAVEL AFTER COVID-19

 Juliet Kinsman, Sustainability Editor of Condé Nast Traveller UK and Destination Deluxe Awards Judge, certainly hopes that travelers will be more conscious of the impact of their travel.
 “While we’re going to travel less, I really hope this time has highlighted the need for us to travel better…I hope everyone will think that bit deeper about how to enjoy more enriching, soul-uplifting experiences and adventures but through seeking more considerate, conscious travels.”